Chart Color Schemes

 Health performance in Narrabri is well below average with prevalence of common health conditions notable across both younger and older age cohorts

 Mortality rates and chronic condition prevalence are notable across both younger and older age cohorts.
-Approximately 52% (~3,882 people) of Narrabri's total population has private health cover, which is relatively low compared to other areas.
-The most common medical conditions in the area are asthma (9.7%) and arthritis (9.4%).
-Conversely, 63.7% of residents declare themselves completely clear of medical ailments, slightly higher than the 63.3% reported across Rest of NSW.
-Working-age residents show an above-average prevalence of chronic health conditions.
-Narrabri has 21.2% of residents aged 65 and over (1,589 people), lower than the 23.4% in Rest of NSW.
+Approximately 52% (~3,882 people) have private health cover, which is relatively low.
+The most common medical conditions are asthma (9.7%) and arthritis (9.4%).
+63.7% of residents claim to be completely clear of medical ailments, compared to 63.3% across Regional NSW.
+Working-age residents show a higher prevalence of chronic health conditions than average.
+21.6% of residents are aged 65 and over (1,619 people), lower than the 23.4% in Regional NSW.
 Health outcomes among seniors present some challenges, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health